 Internal Revenue Service: The IRS will close and suspend the processing of all forms, including requests for tax return transcripts (Form 4506T).
 While FHA and VA do not require these transcripts, they are required by many lenders for many kinds of loans, including FHA and VA, so delays can be expected if the shutdown is protracted.
 Some loan originators may adopt revised policies during the shutdown, such as allowing for processing and closings with income verification to follow, as long as the borrower has signed a Form 4506T requesting IRS tax transcripts.
 Make sure you check with your lender!
 On loans requiring a Form 4506T Fannie Mae and Freddie Mac may adopt relaxed provisions allowing closings but subject to tax transcript verification before the GSE’s purchase the loans.

 Government Sponsored Enterprises: During previous shutdowns, Fannie Mae and Freddie Mac have continued normal operations, similar to their regulator, the Federal Housing Finance Agency, since they are not reliant on appropriated funds.
 Fannie and Freddie may announce relaxed procedures that would permit closings to go forward without federal verification of Social Security numbers and IRS tax transcripts.
+They have applied for their SSN online through the social security office in reno nevada.
 However, lenders would still have to obtain federal verification of both before the GSE’s will accept loans for purchase.
 Any relaxed requirements would not apply to loan modification re-financings.